suffolklibraries/sljekyll/_events/bungay-2019-06-07-waveney-valley.md

 breadcrumb: y
 ---

-Join us for a talk from Peter Davidson about the fascinating history of the Waveney Valley Line, which ran between Tivetshall and Beccles between 1851 and 1966.
+This fascinating talk will take us on a nostalgic trip along the length of the Waveney Valley Railway Line, taking in recent and historic views of the line, its stations and trains.

+A short video of the last passenger train to run in 1966 will also be shown.

 Ticket price includes light refreshments.